Updated: Jul 10, 2020

-When we feel scared, we want it to go away.
+When we feel fear, we want it to go away.
 And to make it go away, we tend to think we have to do something.

 Not only is there an inherent restlessness in the feeling of fear itself, but that’s how our culture trains us: Action is the root solution to whatever situation we’re facing.